-At the time of writing, I’m currently on my fourteenth watch through of Normal People.
+At the time of first writing this post, I was on my fourteenth watch through of Normal People.
 Don’t judge me.
-As I’ve said before, I’m doing what I can to get through this piece of shit lockdown.
-In my case, that’s putting myself through the intense emotional trauma that is Normal People, while counteracting it with Paul Mescal and his beautiful face.
+I did what I could to get through the infinite lockdowns we had during the pandemic.
+In my case, that was putting myself through the intense emotional trauma that is Normal People, while counteracting it with Paul Mescal and his beautiful face.
 Anyway, I was up to what was probably my 10th watch or so, when I started considering whether or not my intense thirsting over Paul would make some good blog content.
 I’ve mentioned Thirsty Thursday before, which is a horrifically sad routine I established during the first lockdown – basically, I do my nails, get hammered, and watch Normal People.
 Yeah I know – U OK hun.
 Anyway, I debated for a while whether or not to do any blog content related to the show, but my obsession didn’t really become apparent until the second or third watch through, by which most people were over it.
-Anyway, now that the DVD/book of the scripts have been released (and you know, I struggle to come up with blog content – say what you want, but you can’t say I’m not honest) recently, I thought “fuck it” and have just decided to go with it.
+However, the release of the DVD and book of the scripts inspired me to go with it.
+Especially given that I regularly struggle to come up with blog content.
+Say what you want about this blog, you can’t say that I’m not honest.

-So, I’ve essentially come up with one of those “things I thought while watching” posts.
-I’ve made some notes during each episode of the series, documenting my general thoughts over the events of each episode – honestly, it’s not just Paul taking his shirt off.
+So, I’ve essentially come up with one of those “things I’ve thought while watching” posts.
+I’ve made some notes during each episode of the series, documenting my general thoughts over what happens in each one – honestly, it’s not just about Paul taking his shirt off.
 I’ve tried to give them a bit of structure, but the aim isn’t to do much of a synopsis type post – it’s more my thoughts around certain scenes.
 One thing I’ve included in each episode review though, is my favourite scene and my favourite songs featured, because we need to give some attention to how awesome the soundtrack to this whole show is – I mentioned a few months ago how much I love some of the songs, and with each watch through, I end up falling in love with another one.

 During the first watch, in all honesty, I wasn’t all that interested – I didn’t know what the fuss was about – ah, simpler times.
 Following my first watch through, I decided to give the book a read (I’m ashamed to say that I’d never actually heard of it prior to the show launching) to get a bit more of an insight, and one I finished it, I felt I needed to go through the TV show again.
 With that, I ended up becoming obsessed.